tengcharmaine/tp/docs/DeveloperGuide.md

 The `show` mechanism is facilitated by `ModelManager`.
 It implements
 - `ModelManager#setDisplayNote(Person person)` - which allows users to display
-the notes of a selected contacts on the `NoteDisplay`.
+the notes of selected contacts on the `NoteDisplay`.
 - `ModelManager#clear()` -  which clears the notes in `NoteDislay`.

 The `ShowCommandParser` parses the user input and implements `ShowCommand#createClearCommand()` if input is an empty string, else,